-www.lboro.ac.uk/services/it/staff/security/policies/
+www.lboro.ac.uk/it/student/about/policies/

-2.9 Access to Sports Facilities
+2.10 Access to Sports Facilities

 As a registered student you will be able to access our sports facilities.
-There may be a charge for access to some sports facilities and services, and some are reserved for the use of particular groups at specific times.
+There may be a charge for access to some sports facilities and services, and some are reserved for use by particular groups at specific times.